Rath2601/core_java/memory_mgmt.md

 The **potential areas of memory leak** are
 1. Static References
-   (note : A static field, by itself, is not a memory leak.It's only a memory leak if memory is allocated but not released when no longer needed.
-If you need a list of doubles for the lifetime of the program, then keeping the data in a static field is an appropriate design.)
+   (note : A static field, by itself, is not a memory leak.It's only a memory leak if memory is allocated but not released when no longer needed.If you need a list of doubles for the lifetime of the program, then keeping the data in a static field is an appropriate design.)
 3. listeners and callback
 4. cached objects
 5. Improper use of collections